FAQ - Clinics and Externships

 What Will Hurt My Chances of Being Selected?Top

 Four things will definitely hurt your chances of being selected.
 First, do not miss the deadline.
 The online application system will not accept applications after the deadline.
 Therefore, don't wait until the last minute to submit your application--allow time for the unexpected.
 Second, be sure to provide all requested information and include all required attachments.
 Incomplete applications will most likely be discarded.
 Third, do not attempt to lobby for placement in a clinic or Externship program through recommendations from judges, faculty, alumni, etc. Overseeing professors will not consider outside recommendations and discourage such efforts.
 Fourth, provide thoughtful reasons for wishing to participate in a particular program, as glib or cursory reasons will negatively impact your chances of being selected.
-(See "What Is a Statement of Interest?" section below.)
+(See "What is the Cover Letter?" section below.)

 How Are Students Selected?Top